David Serrano-Lozano

 Hola!
 I am David Serrano-Lozano (see Fig. 1).

 I am a PhD Student at the Computer Vision Center, Universitat Autònoma de Barcelona (UAB), Spain.
 I am advised by Prof. Javier Vazquez-Corral and Dr. Luis Herranz.
-My research interests lie at the intersection of low-level computer vision, generative models and computational photography.
-In particular, I focused on developing models that are more controllable and interpretable.
+My research interests lie in controllable color enhancement and image relighting.
+I am currently working on scene relighting leveraging pretrained text-to-image models.
 You can find all my publications in the Publications section or on my G. Scholar.

-I am currently visiting Jean-François Lalonde’s Lab at Laval University, Quebec City, Canada.
-During my PhD, I’ve had the privilege of collaborating with excellent researchers including Micheal S. Brown, Kosta G. Derpanis and Aditya Arora.
+During my PhD, I have completed a research internship in Jean-François Lalonde’s Lab at Laval University, Quebec City, Canada.
+I have also had the privilege of collaborating with excellent researchers including Michael S. Brown, Kosta G. Derpanis and Anand Bhattad.

 news